larntz/lemmy-directory/content/community/discuss.tchncs.de/maritime_sar.md

 ---
 title: "Maritime SAR"
 name: "maritime_sar"
-description: "This subreddit is all about Search and Rescue operations at Sea.It's all about:- volunteer organizations, their missions and their training- navy or coast guard vessels in a SAR context- emergencies at sea- rescue equipment and best practicesRemember to be excellent to each other - safe sailing!"
+description: "This community is all about Search and Rescue operations at Sea.It's all about:- volunteer organizations, their missions and their training- navy or coast guard vessels in a SAR context- emergencies at sea- rescue equipment and best practicesRemember to be excellent to each other - safe sailing!"
 type: community
-date: "2023-06-16 22:55:54"
+date: "2023-06-19 11:34:55"
 draft: false
 nsfw: false
 actor_id: "https://discuss.tchncs.de/c/maritime_sar"
 host: discuss.tchncs.de
 lastmod: "{[ .Updated }}"
-subscribers: 6
+subscribers: 12
-posts: 4
+posts: 6
-comments: 0
+comments: 1
-weight: 4
+weight: 6
-dau: 1
+dau: 2
-wau: 1
+wau: 2
-mau: 1
+mau: 2
 instances:
 - "discuss_tchncs_de"
 tags: